Sanko-kf/PlayMode/README.md

 - **Windows Optimization**: Applies light debloating and system tweaks to improve gaming performance using this **[repository](https://github.com/Raphire/Win11Debloat)**.

-- **Custom Sleep Mode**: Offers a tailored sleep solution, ideal for OLED screens.
+- **Custom Sleep Mode**: Offers a tailored sleep solution, ideal for OLED screens based on video format from the folder "SleepVideos" on the default video folder from the user.

 - **Visual Customization**: Optional animated wallpaper via **[Lively Wallpaper](https://apps.microsoft.com/detail/9ntm2qc6qws7?hl=en-US&gl=US)** and a **[custom cursor](https://www.deviantart.com/jepricreations/art/Windows-11-Cursors-Concept-886489356)** for a polished look.